RayCannon/Ambiants/README.md

 hex_72_000.ant : The neural wiring text file created from the workspace

-dunkosmiloolump-1.ant  : The neural wiring text file of the ant that won the contest
+dunkosmiloolump-1.ant  : The neural wiring text file of the ant that won the contest NOT MY CODE

 BuildAnt.ini : A configuration file used by BuildAnt to build and record the battle between a pair of specified ants on one or more worlds.